Hypnotic: α_{1}- and β-adrenergic receptor antagonists

 The α_{1}-adrenergic receptor antagonist prazosin is used off-label to treat insomnia, nightmares, and poor sleep quality in people with post-traumatic stress disorder (PTSD).
 It is clinically effective for this purpose.
 However, the drug is also an antihypertensive agent and can lower blood pressure, thereby producing side effects like dizziness and orthostatic hypotension.
 Certain non-selective hypnotics such as trazodone and tricyclic antidepressants (TCAs) like amitriptyline and trimipramine are also α_{1}-adrenergic receptor antagonists.
 The combination of prazosin and the centrally-penetrant beta blocker (β-adrenergic receptor antagonist) timolol has been found to be synergistic in producing sedative and hypnotic effects in animals.
 Conversely, timolol alone produced no such effects.
 Centrally active beta blockers like propranolol and metoprolol on their own are not effective or clinically used as hypnotics and have actually been associated with insomnia as a side effect.
-Certain beta blockers like labetalol and carvedilol also block the α_{1}-adrenergic receptor to varying extents and have been associated with somnolence as a side effect.
-However, these two beta blockers have also been associated with insomnia similarly to selective beta blockers.
+Certain beta blockers like labetalol and carvedilol also block the α_{1}-adrenergic receptor to varying extents and have been associated with somnolence as a side effect similarly.
+However, these two beta blockers have also been associated with insomnia as with selective beta blockers.

 α_{2}-Adrenergic receptor agonists

 α_{2}-Adrenergic receptor agonists like clonidine can improve sleep and may be useful in the treatment of insomnia.
 An example of this is in the treatment of insomnia in children and adolescents with attention deficit hyperactivity disorder (ADHD), for instance due stimulant therapy.
 Similarly to clonidine, the α_{2}-adrenergic receptor agonist dexmedetomidine has sedative and hypnotic effects and is used to produce sedation in hospital settings.
 The sleep induced by dexmedetomidine is said to closely resemble natural sleep.
 The selective α_{2A}-adrenergic receptor agonist tasipimidine (ODM-105) is under development for the treatment of insomnia and is in phase 2 clinical trials for this indication as of October 2024. α_{2}-Adrenergic receptor agonists can produce hypotension and bradycardia as side effects, which has limited their use.
 Activation of the α_{2A}-adrenergic receptor is thought to be responsible for most of the physiological effects of the α_{2}-adrenergic receptors, including hypotension.
 On the other hand, the preferential α_{2A}-adrenergic receptor agonist guanfacine appears to show less sedation and hypotension than clonidine.
+Tizanidine has been used off-label for sleep similarly to clonidine, but likewise shows less hypotensive potency in comparison.